 What Size Should You Get?

-As a general rule ,when in doubt get the larger size.
+As a general rule, when in doubt get the larger size.
 Why?
 Because if the size you choose is too small, it will not do at all.
 If it is perhaps a little too big, at least it is big enough and it will do.
-Returning shipped items can be very expensive to you, because you pay to ship it back, and your refund is reduced by the amount it cost to ship to you.
+Returning shipped items can be very expensive to you, because you pay to ship it back, and your refund is reduced by the amount it cost to ship it to you.
 So please choose your size carefully.

 Round and Rectangular Pillows, Pet Sofas and Other Pet Beds

-There are three rules of thumb often used when answering this question.
+There are two rules of thumb often used when answering this question.